dentarg/auth0-blog/_posts/2017-12-08-how-poor-identity-access-management-equals-security-breaches.markdown

 ![ebay asking users to reset their password](https://cdn.auth0.com/blog/poor-identity/ebay-password.jpg)

-Hackers obtained stolen credentials through an elaborate [social engineering](http://blog.trendmicro.com/social-engineering-attacks-rise-part-1-ebay-breach/) scheme, which could have been prevented with stronger IAM tools like 2FA and [password encryption](https://auth0.com/rules/encrypt-sensitive-data).
+Hackers obtained stolen credentials through an elaborate [social engineering](http://blog.trendmicro.com/social-engineering-attacks-rise-part-1-ebay-breach/) scheme, which could have been prevented with stronger Identity Access Management tools like 2FA and [password encryption](https://auth0.com/rules/encrypt-sensitive-data).
 But the more troubling aspect of this incident was that eBay did not detect the unauthorized users behind their firewall for 229 days.

 ### Track User Actions and Behaviors

-One of the most important benefits of an IAM technology is the ability to track your user's behavior throughout the system.
+One of the most important benefits of an Identity Access Management technology is the ability to track your user's behavior throughout the system.
 Seeing where your users are in the system gives you more insight into what applications and data they are accessing, but more importantly, it can alert you to any sudden changes in the behavior.

 [Anomaly detection](https://auth0.com/docs/anomaly-detection) identifies suspicious activity such as a login from a new IP address or multiple failed password attempts.
 If the eBay hackers were accessing the system from an unauthorized IP address or displaying erratic behavior, user tracking would have flagged the occurrence much sooner.